CryptxzzX/Snapchat-rose-spam/README.md

-# Snapchat-rose-spam
 Spams the given link with insults

-Compilation instructions:
+# Compilation instructions:

-# Change URL
+- Change URL
-# Change Path to chrome driver
+- Change Path to chrome driver
-# Run
+- Run the .py file

 The messages from the array will be randomly chosen and sent 183 times.